18 Ways to Get Paid To Answer Questions

 Amazon gift cards only require a $1 account balance.
 PayPal and most gift card redemptions start at $5.

-Since 2005, 24HourAnswers helps students receive questions on-demand at any time of the day or night.
+Since 2005, 24HourAnswers has helped students receive answers to questions on demand at any time of the day or night.
 You can provide homework help and online tutoring for high school, college, and graduate-level courses.

 You will work directly with the student to discuss pricing.